Jacobi eigenvalue algorithm

 In numerical linear algebra, the Jacobi eigenvalue algorithm is an iterative method for the calculation of the eigenvalues and eigenvectors of a real symmetric matrix (a process known as diagonalization).
-It is named after Carl Gustav Jacob Jacobi, who first proposed the method in 1846, but only became widely used in the 1950s with the advent of computers.
+It is named after Carl Gustav Jacob Jacobi, who first proposed the method in 1846, but it only became widely used in the 1950s with the advent of computers.

+This algorithm is inherently a dense matrix algorithm: it draws little or no advantage from being applied to a sparse matrix, and it will destroy sparseness by creating fill-in.
+Similarly, it will not preserve structures such as being banded of the matrix on which it operates.

 Description

 Let $S$ be a symmetric matrix, and $G=G(i,j,\theta)$ be a Givens rotation matrix.
 Then:

 is symmetric and similar to $S$.